0hh/find-it/README.md

 Uvicorn running on http://127.0.0.1:8000 by default

 ### SQLite

-used as fast in-memory db for development only, not safe for production.
+Using sqlite as fast in-memory db for development only, not safe for production.

+    sudo apt install sqlite3
+    sqlite3 --version

     sqlite3 items.db
     sqlite>